Leadership

 PEO IEW&S

-On May 2, 2016, Mr. Laurence Mixon became the Special Assistant to the Program Executive Officer for Intelligence, Electronic Warfare and Sensors at Aberdeen Proving Ground, MD.
-In this position, he serves as a proactive agent as it relates to the development, integration, and implementation of intelligence within IEW&S technologies.
-He provides intelligence technical expertise in assisting the PEO in creating and managing program concepts within the IEW&S portfolio to ensure integration and interoperability is achieved among US Army, Army Military Intelligence, intelligence support to Cyber and other intelligence-related Acquisition programs to support full-spectrum force.
+On Aug 11, 2025, Mr. Kenneth Strayer became a Special Assistant to the Program Executive Officer for Intelligence, Electronic Warfare and Sensors at Aberdeen Proving Ground, MD.
+In this position he serves as a proactive agent as it relates to the development, integration and implementation of intelligence within IEW&S technologies.
+He provides expertise in assisting the PEO in creating and managing program concepts within the IEW&S portfolio to ensure integration and interoperability is achieved.